 Most people little understand the toilet habits of snakes.
-The organ (cloaca) that allows a snake to poo and wee has several different purposes, and is concealed away.
+The organ that allows a snake to poo and wee has several purposes, and ss concealed away.

-Like humans, snakes’ digestion is determined by how much they eat and how often they have meals.
-The more they eat, the more they need to go to the toilet.
-But because of their diet and the way they digest, there are some unexpected surprises when a snake goes to the bathroom.
+A snake’s digestion is determined by how much it eats and how often it has meals.
+The more snakes eat, the more often they need to go to the toilet.
+But because of their diet and the way they digest food, there are some unexpected surprises when a snake goes to the bathroom.

 How Do Snakes Poop?
 The Q&A

-- Snakes have a mouth to eat, although they dislocate their jaw and swallow their prey without chewing.
+- Snakes have a mouth to eat, although they dislocate their jaw and swallow their prey without chewing it.

-- Snakes have an esophagus to swallow food, alongside a windpipe for breathing, just like we do.
+- Snakes have an esophagus to swallow food, alongside a windpipe for breathing.

 - Snakes have a stomach to digest food using acid.
-Contrary to popular belief, their stomach acid isn’t much stronger than ours; they digest their food for longer.
+Their stomach acid isn’t much stronger than humans.
+They digest their food for longer.

-- Snakes have a smaller and lower intestine, to strip any nutrients out of the food, just like humans do.
+- Snakes have a smaller and lower intestine to strip any nutrients from the food.

-And when it’s time for them to go to the bathroom, snakes experience similar muscle contractions to those that we feel.
-This moves the digested food along the digestive tract, and out.
-But that’s where snake digestion gets interesting, and a little different to what we’re used to.
+And when it’s time to go to the bathroom, snakes experience similar muscle contractions to humans.
+This moves the digested food along the digestive tract, and out of their system.

 Where Does Snake Poop Come Out?

-Snakes poop using a special part of their body called a cloaca.
-This all-in-one part of their body helps them poop, pee, mate and give birth to eggs.
-In some animals (turtles, not snakes), they can even breathe through their cloaca.
-So, what’s this mystery organ like?
+Snakes poop using a special part of their body called the cloaca.
+This all-in-one part of their body that enables them to poop, pee, mate, and lay eggs.

 All snakes also have a vent, which is the final part of the cloaca, which everything comes out of.
 Male and female snakes also have slightly different structures in the urodeum.

-In males, this part connects to the testes, and in females, it connects to her egg ducts.
-The snake uses the cloaca in much the same that we poop, by using muscle contractions to push out anything she didn’t want to digest.
+In males, this part connects to the testes.
+In females, it connects to her egg ducts.
+The snake uses the cloaca in much the same that humans poop, by using muscle contractions to push out anything it didn’t want to digest.

 How Often Do Snakes Poop?

-Snakes don’t go to the toilet as often as you or I. In fact, they probably poop the least of animal in the animal kingdom.
+Snakes don’t go to the toilet as often as humans.
+In fact, they probably poop the least of any creature in the animal kingdom.

 A paper written by three snake biologists took a look at why vipers, in particular, pooped so infrequently.
-They placed their findings in the context of how quickly other animals digest.
+They placed their findings in the context of how quickly other animals digest food.

-They stated that generally speaking, the smaller the animal, the shorter the amount of time it takes them to digest.
-Birds, for example, digest in as quick as one hour.
-That means that they eat a bunch of berries, digest them and poop them out in just sixty minutes.
+The smaller the animal, the shorter the amount of time it takes them to digest.
+Birds, for example, digest their food in as little as one hour.

-- Blood pythons in captivity could hold onto digested food for over a year
+- Captive blood pythons could hold onto digested food for over 1 year

-- Green tree pythons ‘only’ held on for seven days
+- Green tree pythons only held on for 7 days

 - Gaboon vipers took 420 days